DivanVanZyl/DivanVanZyl/README.md

 ### Hi there 👋

 My name is Divan, and I love math and software.
+I'm really passionate about all computer-related topics!🤖

 I'm currently coding on-demand logistics software at my job, and mostly coding with Blazor in my spare time.